flutter/website/src/platform-integration/web/wasm.md

 Some earlier versions supported WasmGC with specific flags enabled, but WasmGC encodings changed once the feature was stabilized.
-To ensure compatibility, run the latest version of the Flutter `master` channel and the latest version of Chrome.
+To ensure compatibility, run the latest version of the Flutter `main` channel and the latest version of Chrome.

 - **Why not Firefox?**